The Command and Control (CaC) Tool is a functional web sender for developers to test and debug a Web Receiver application.

 Click on the Cast button and select a device to launch the Web Receiver on a remote Cast-enabled device.

 Get the running Cast session ID by using the following codes:

-From the receiver side, use the following method to get session ID in the Chrome Remote Debugger console:
+From the Web Receiver side, use the following method to get session ID in the Chrome Remote Debugger console: